Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

-We keep the notation $\mathcal{F}_{p}\subset L_{p}(\mathcal{M})$ and $P$ introduced in Section \ref{sub:Actions-by-amenable}.
+We keep the notation $\mathcal{F}_{p}\subset L_{p}(\mathcal{M})$ and $P$ introduced in Section~\ref{sub:Actions-by-amenable}.

-We will be first interested in the case where $\alpha$ extends to an action on $L_1(\mathcal{M})+\mathcal M$.
-In this case the argument for b.a.u. convergences is standard, which is adapted from \cite{jungexu07erg,yeadon77max,hong17dimfree}.
+We first consider the case where $\alpha $ extends to an action on $L_{1}(\mathcal{M})+\mathcal{M}$.
+In this case we use a standard argument for b.a.u. convergences adapted from \cite{hong17dimfree,jungexu07erg}, and \cite{yeadon77max}.
 The following lemma from \cite{defantjunge04maxau} will be useful.

-\begin{lem} Let $1\leq p<\infty$.
-If $(x_n)\in L_p(\mathcal M; c_0)$, then $x_n$ converges b.a.u. to $0$.
-If $(x_n)\in L_p(\mathcal M; c_0^c)$ with $2\leq p<\infty$, then $x_n$ converges a.u. to $0$. \end{lem}
+\begin{lem} Let $1\leq p<\infty $.
+If $(x_{n})\in L_{p}(\mathcal{M}; c_{0})$, then $x_{n}$ converges b.a.u. to~$0$.
+If $(x_{n})\in L_{p}(\mathcal{M}; c_{0}^{c})$ with $2\leq p<\infty $, then $x_{n}$ converges a.u. to~$0$. \end{lem}

-We will also use the following noncommutative analogue of the Banach principle given by \cite{litvinov17au} and \cite[Theorem 3.1]{chilinlitvinov16ausymmetric}.
+We will also use the following noncommutative analogue of the Banach principle given by \cite{litvinov17au} and \cite[Theorem~3.1]{chilinlitvinov16ausymmetric}.

-\begin{lem} Let $1\leq p<\infty$ and let $S=(S_{n})_{n\geq 1}$ be a sequence of additive maps from $L_{p}^+(\mathcal{\mathcal{M}})$ to $L_{0}^+(\mathcal{\mathcal{M}})$.
+\begin{lem} Let $1\leq p<\infty $, and let $S=(S_{n})_{n\geq 1}$ be a sequence of additive maps from $L_{p}^{+}(\mathcal{M})$ to $L_{0}^{+}(\mathcal{M})$.
 Assume that $S$ is of weak type $(p,p)$.
 Then the set

-is closed in $L_{p}(\mathcal{\mathcal{M}})$. \end{lem}
+is closed in $L_{p}(\mathcal{M})$. \end{lem}